Item

 Featured Item

-This image shows two soldiers of the Kampuchea United Front for National Salvation (KUFNS, also known as FUNSK) [Front or Renakse] posing in front of Angkor Wat.
+This picture shows troops of the Kampuchea United Front for National Salvation (KUFNS, also known as FUNSK) [Front or Renakse] advancing along the Royal Palace during the takeover of Phnom Penh in January 1979.
+This image was featured in the publication (French and English versions) entitled The People’s Republic of Kampuchea (1979).
 This photograph is part of the collection held by the Agence Khmère de Presse (AKP) and Cambodia’s Ministry of Information.
 This collection, which documents the early years of the People’s Republic of Kampuchea as photographed by the Vietnamese and a small team of Cambodian photographers, has not yet been classified or indexed.

 Read More